enso-org/enso/distribution/launcher/README.md

 on your system.
 For example you can put it at `~/.enso`.

-It is a good idea to add the `bin` directory to your system `PATH` so that you can run the launcher just by typing `enso`.
+It is a good idea to add the `bin` directory to your system `PATH` so that you can run Enso just by typing `enso` in any directory.

 ## Usage
 > Actionables for this section: